oskarissimus/prompt-compressor/DEPLOYMENT_SETUP.md

 ## GitHub Repository Setup

-### 1. Add Secrets
+### 1. Add Secrets and Variables

-You have two options for adding secrets:

-#### Option A: Repository Secrets (Simpler)
+#### Required Secrets:
 Go to your GitHub repository → Settings → Secrets and variables → Actions → Repository secrets, then add these secrets:

-#### Option B: Environment Secrets (More Secure)
-1. Go to your GitHub repository → Settings → Environments
-2. Create a new environment called "prod" (or use existing)
-3. Add the secrets to that environment
-4. The workflow is already configured to use the "prod" environment

-Choose either option - both will work.
-Environment secrets provide better security as they can have additional protection rules.

-#### Required Secrets:

 - **`GCP_PROJECT_ID`**: Your Google Cloud Project ID
   ```